Arshimo0/Enigma/README.md

 A secure, web-based encryption tool capable of encrypting and decrypting messages using bitwise XOR logic.
 This project demonstrates full-stack Python development, separating business logic from the presentation layer, and includes containerization for easy deployment.

-(Note: Upload your screenshot as 'https://www.google.com/search?q=demo.png' to your repository to see it here)

 🚀 Features

 XOR Encryption Engine: Custom-built logic class to handle bitwise operations.